Welcome to Computers for Classrooms

 CFC has reached the ONE MILLION POUNDS plateau!

-CFC had a goal of reaching one million pounds of donations for the 2012 year but we have had to revise our goals.
-We have actually reached that mark during the 2011 year.
+CFC had a goal of reaching one million pounds of donations for the 2013 year but we have had to revise our goals.
+We have actually reached that mark every year since 2010.
 Since becoming R2 Certified, our donation stream has increased as additional donors realize the benefits of working with an audited program to assure their data is secure and their donations are being handled properly.
 CFC has the additional benefit of reusing as much as possible.
 Thanks to all of you that have allowed our program to flourish.

 See our NEW price sheet for low-income families